-To ensure that previous results stem from a relaxation of selection and not from strong positive selection, we applied the Hyphy RELAX procedure (Pond et al. 2005; Wertheim et al. 2014) on each available alignment separately.
-This procedure allows to formally test for selection relaxation by modelling the distribution of dN/dS ratios along the branches a phylogeny and by comparing the distribution fitted on a focal group of branches (eusocial taxa and Anthophila, alternatively) to the 290 distribution fitted for the rest of the tree.
+To ensure that previous results stem from a relaxation of selection and not from strong positive selection, we applied the Hyphy RELAX procedure (Pond et al. 2005; Wertheim et al. 2015) on each available alignment separately.
+This procedure allows to formally test for selection relaxation by modelling the distribution of dN/dS ratios along the branches a phylogeny and by comparing the

+- 215 by modelling the distribution of dN/dS ratios along the branches a phylogeny and by comparing the distribution fitted on a focal group of branches (eusocial taxa and Anthophila, alternatively) to the distribution fitted for the rest of the tree.
 Out of 3236 realized tests, 1743 (53.9%) detected relaxed selection on eusocial branches (including eusocial bees) and 184 (5.7%) detected intensified selection.
-Genes under relaxation of selection thus represent 90% of the genes for which a difference of selection efficiency between eusocial branches and focal branches could be detected.
-Results of a gene ontology enrichment analysis conducted with genes under intensified selection in 295 eusocial species as focal genes are presented in table S4.
+Genes under relaxation of selection thus represent 90% of the genes for which a - 220 difference of selection efficiency between eusocial branches and focal branches could be detected.
+Results of a gene ontology enrichment analysis conducted with genes under intensified selection in eusocial species as focal genes are presented in table S4, but revealed no clear pattern.
 Using a conservative bonferroni correction for multiple testing in this procedure still leads to the detection of selection relaxation in 751 genes and of selection intensification in 28 genes.
-These results also hold if the more balanced 88-species subsampled dataset is used, as out of 134 alignments, 68 genes supported a relaxation of selection 300 and 16 genes supported an intensification of selection.
+These results also - hold if the more balanced 88-species subsampled dataset is used, as out of 134 alignments, 68 genes supported a relaxation of selection and 16 genes supported an intensification of selection.
 Moreover, the detected effect of eusociality does not seem to be driven by any over-representation of bees within eusocial species.
-The average number of eusocial bee sequences available for genes with relaxed selection (2.427 \pm 0.018sd) is not different than within genes without relaxed selection (2.463 \pm 0.024sd) (F=2.11; pval=0.146).
+The average number of eusocial bee sequences available for genes with relaxed selection (2.427 \pm +- 0.018sd) is not different than within genes without relaxed - 230 selection (2.463 ±+- 0.024sd) (F=2.11; pval=0.146).
 These verifications are needed as bees experience an even stronger relaxation of selection.
-If this 305 was apparent from simple modelling of genomic dN/dS ratios, it is made even more obvious by the application of the RELAX procedure with Anthophila branches as focal branches.
-Out of 3239 realized tests, 2000 (61.74%) detected relaxed selection on eusocial branches, while 294 detected an intensification of selection (9.07%).
-Using a conservative bonferroni correction for multiple testing in this procedure still leads to the detection of selection relaxation in 1210 genes and of selection intensification in 66 genes.
-310 To ensure that previous results stem from a relaxation of selection and not from strong positive selection, we applied the Hyphy RELAX procedure (Pond et al. 2005; Wertheim et al. 2015) on each available alignment separately.
-This procedure allows to formally test for selection relaxation by modelling the distribution of dN/dS ratios along the branches a phylogeny and by comparing the distribution fitted on a focal group of branches (eusocial taxa and Anthophila, alternatively) to the 315 distribution fitted for the rest of the tree.
-Out of 3236 realized tests, 1743 (53.9%) detected relaxed selection on eusocial branches (including eusocial bees) and 184 (5.7%) detected intensified selection.
-Genes under relaxation of selection thus represent 90% of the genes for which a difference of selection efficiency between eusocial branches and focal branches could be detected.
-Results of a gene ontology enrichment analysis conducted with genes under intensified selection in 320 eusocial species as focal genes are presented in table S4.
-Using a conservative bonferroni correction for multiple testing in this procedure still leads to the detection of selection relaxation in 751 genes and of selection intensification in 28 genes.
-These results also hold if the more balanced 88-species subsampled dataset is used, as out of 134 alignments, 68 genes supported a relaxation of selection 325 and 16 genes supported an intensification of selection.
-Moreover, the detected effect of eusociality does not seem to be driven by any over-representation of bees within eusocial species.
-The average number of eusocial bee sequences available for genes with relaxed selection (2.427 +- 0.018) is not different than within genes without relaxed selection (2.463 +- 0.024) (F=2.11; pval=0.146).
-These verifications are needed as bees experience an even stronger relaxation of selection.
-If this was 330 apparent from simple modelling of genomic dN/dS ratios, it is made even more obvious by the application of the RELAX procedure with Anthophila branches as focal branches.
-Out of 3239 realized tests, 2000 (61.74%) detected relaxed selection on eusocial branches, while 294 detected an intensification of selection (9.07%).
-Using a conservative bonferroni correction for multiple testing in this procedure still leads to the detection of selection relaxation in 1210 genes and of selection 335 intensification in 66 genes.
+If this was apparent from simple modelling of genomic dN/dS ratios, it is made even more obvious by the application of the RELAX procedure with Anthophila branches as focal branches.
+Out of 3239 realized tests, 2000 (61.74%) detected relaxed selection on eusocial branches, while 294 detected an intensification of selection (9.07%). - 235 Using a conservative bonferroni correction for multiple testing in this procedure still leads to the detection of selection relaxation in 1210 genes and of selection intensification in 66 genes.